fluree/docs.flur.ee/src/content/docs/start/ui.md

 ### Log-In and Switching Accounts

-On the hosted version of FlureeDB or in earlier downloadable versions of Fluree, you will first have to log in first.
+On the hosted version of Fluree or in earlier downloadable versions of Fluree, you will first have to log in first.
 There is an option to reset your password if needed.

 If your email is attached to more than one account, you will be asked to choose the relevant account.
 You can always switch account by clicking on your account circle in the top right of the user interface and clicking "Switch Accounts".
 This isn't an option unless you belong to more than one account.